From little things, big things grow.

 Monday: Write out a meal plan

 If you’re someone who is easily side-tracked, writing out a meal plan can be the key to making the right food choices throughout the week.
-If you’re like me (someone who gets a weird kind of happiness from ticking off any sort of to-do list) just creating the schedule will leave you feeling like you’ve accomplished the biggest feat of human achievement since Steven Bradbury won gold at the 2002 Winter Olympics.
+If you’re like me (someone who finds happiness in ticking off any sort of to-do list) just creating the schedule will leave you feeling like you’ve accomplished the biggest feat of human achievement since Steven Bradbury won gold at the 2002 Winter Olympics.

 I’d suggest having the Australian recommended dietary intake and standard serves documents open in your browser to make informed nutritional choices for the week ahead.
 You’ll need different amounts according to your level of activity each day too, so make sure to schedule in a few treats for your exercise-heavy days.